List of Kansas band members

 Two lineups of Kansas performing live in 2008 (top) and 2017 (bottom).

 Kansas is an American progressive rock band from Topeka, Kansas.
-The band's current lineup features constant members guitarist Rich Williams and drummer Phil Ehart, alongside lead guitarist Zak Rizvi (who first joined in 2016), vocalist and keyboardist Ronnie Platt (since 2014), keyboardist and vocalist Tom Brislin (since 2018), violinist and rhythm guitarist Joe Deninzon (since 2023) and bassist and vocalist Dan McGowan (since 2024).
+The band's current lineup features constant members guitarist Rich Williams and drummer Phil Ehart, alongside lead guitarist Zak Rizvi (who first joined in 2016), vocalist and keyboardist Ronnie Platt (since 2014), keyboardist and vocalist Tom Brislin (since 2018), violinist and rhythm guitarist Joe Deninzon (since 2023), bassist and vocalist Dan McGowan (since 2024) and guitarist Scott Bernard (since 2025).

 History

 1970–1984

 In 1969, Don Montre and Kerry Livgren (guitars, keyboards, synthesizers) were performing in a band called the Reasons Why in their hometown of Topeka, Kansas.
 After leaving to form the band Saratoga with Lynn Meredith and Dan Wright, they started playing Livgren's original material, with Scott Kessler playing bass and Zeke Lowe coming in on drums.

 In 1970, they changed the band's name to Kansas and merged with members of rival Topeka progressive rock group White Clover.
 White Clover members Dave Hope (bass) and Phil Ehart (drums, percussion) joined with Livgren, vocalists Meredith and Greg Allen, keyboardists Montre and Wright and saxophonist Larry Baker.
 This early Kansas group, sometimes called Kansas I, lasted until early 1971 when Ehart, Hope and some of the others left to re-form White Clover.

 Ehart was replaced by Zeke Lowe and later Brad Schulz, Hope was replaced by Rod Mikinski on bass and Baker was replaced by John Bolton on saxophone and flute.
 This line-up is sometimes referred to as Kansas II, and 30 years later would re-form under the name Proto-Kaw.

 In 1972, after Ehart returned from England (where he had gone to look for other musicians), he and Hope once again re-formed White Clover with Robby Steinhardt (vocals, violin, viola, cello), Steve Walsh (vocals, keyboards, synthesizers, percussion) and Rich Williams (guitars).
 In early 1973, they recruited Livgren from the second Kansas group, which then folded.
 Eventually they received a recording contract with Don Kirshner's eponymous label, after Kirshner's assistant, Wally Gold, heard one of their demo tapes and came out to check out the band at one of their local gigs in March 1973 in Ellinwood, Kansas.
 After signing with Kirshner, the group decided to return to using the name "Kansas".